celil-durna/scooter-app/README.md

 ## Table of Contents

-This README provides an overview of the project, tech stack & dependencies, setup instructions, how to run the app, and my individual contributions.
+This README provides an overview of the project, describes the technologies used, lists the requirements needed to run the app, and explains how to set up and start it locally.
+It also includes the payment method accounts and database access information, shows the database schema, presents the code architecture via a class diagram, and summarizes my individual contributions.

 1. [Project overview](#project-overview)
 2. [Tech stack](#tech-stack)